stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 enclosing it within brackets `[` and `]` anywhere in the `typemap.dat` file.
 Each of the two brackets MUST appear at the start of a new line.

-For example, we can add an `#import "wsa5.h"` directive to the wsdl2h-generated output as follows:
+For example, we can add an `#import "wsa5.h"` to the wsdl2h-generated output as
+follows:

     [
     #import "import/wsa5.h"